 Individuals can apply for their own check.

 Applications may be started by the organisation that needs someone to have a check.
-The Screening Unit will then email the individual, asking them to login to the system, confirm their identity, and complete and submit the application.
+We will then email that person, asking them to:

 Sole-traders, contractors and self-employed people are considered organisations.